Exquisite Elegance: Discovering the Finest Red Wine Burgundies

 Of course, the terroir (local growing conditions) will influence the style of Monastrell that ends up in your glass.
 Monastrell will adapt to a variety of terroirs in terms of soil, albeit it tends to thrive in shallow clay soils, which retain vital water during the hot growing season.
 The best sites in Spain tend to be south-facing vineyards at slightly higher altitudes, ensuring enough sunshine and heat to ripen the grape’s formidable tannins.
 Meanwhile, the elevation helps to maintain freshness and acidity in the grapes.
 But above all, Monastrell requires a hot and dry climate.

 Such conditions are routinely found on Spain’s central Mediterranean coast.
 There was a time when Jumilla was regarded as a source of coarse bulk wine and little else.
 But recent investment and a renewed interest in revitalizing Spain’s forgotten grapes has been put to good use in the arid landscape (summer temperatures often exceed 40 degrees Celsius) of Jumilla.
 The region is found in the province of Murcia, between Yecla to the north and the appellation of Bullas to the south.
-Awarded DO status in 1966, Jumilla has attracted both local and foreign investment; Bordeaux giant Bernard Magrez has purchased vineyards in Jumilla, in addition to his existing projects in Toro and Priorat.
+Awarded DO status in 1966, Jumilla has attracted local and foreign investment; Bordeaux giant Bernard Magrez has purchased vineyards in Jumilla and his existing projects in Toro and Priorat.
 He was attracted to the unique terroir and old Monastrell bush vines, ripening tiny yields of immensely concentrated berries.
 Single-varietal Monastrell from Jumilla is among Spain’s best – mineral notes are married to earth, mocha, chocolate, and damson jam flavors.
 Casa Castilo and the Ordonez family have successfully demonstrated that Jumilla Monastrell can combine intense concentration with perfumed elegance.

 Spectacular things are also happening in the Alicante region – much more than simply a tourist enclave of northern Europeans.
-South of the city of Valencia are a sea of vines dedicated to both red and white, sweet and dry wine styles.
+South of the city of Valencia are a sea of vines dedicated to both red and white and dry wine styles.
 The climate is slightly cooler than Jumilla, moderated by the Mediterranean sea breezes.
 Nonetheless, the dry summer growing season is ideally suited to ripening Monastrell to glorious concentration.
 Enrique Mendoza led the way in encouraging others to invest in the zone.
 His proselytizing struck a chord with the Artadi family of Rioja, who established El Seque in 1999.
 It remains one of Spain’s greatest expressions of old vine Monastrell, produced from 100% estate-grown fruit; the wine offers a piercing bouquet of black fruit, balsamic notes, and garrigue.
 In every sense of the word, it is unique.

 Mirroring the California gold rush of the 19th century, Spain’s Mediterranean coastline is becoming crowded with pioneers and prospectors.
 They’re searching for the next undiscovered terroir – the next block of Monastrell bush vines.
 In the DO of Manchuela, investors are making exemplary wines on a high plateau with limestone deposits, ideal for retaining water in drought-ravaged vintages.
 Finca Sandoval has shown others how it is done.
 Delicious and fragrant wines are also emerging from the high-altitude zone of Almansa in the province of Castilla la Mancha.